Nov 2022: Google Business Profile Changes how you Manage your Business Profile.

 But what if they don’t accept your request or you can no longer reach the owner?
 Google gives you the option to repeal the denied request.
 If you do not receive a response from the owner within seven days, Google may give you the chance to claim the listing.

-When it comes to optimising your Google My Business listing, there are a multitude of features at your disposal.
+When it comes to optimising your Google My Business listing, there is a multitude of features at your disposal.

 When creating a listing, you have to get the basics down: the name, address and phone number, or NAP.
 It’s important that the information you display is not only accurate but in line with other profiles and online directories you are on.
 This is because Google uses them to examine other listings that it finds in the SERPs.
 So make sure that you use: